jhumelsine/jhumelsine.github.io/_posts/2023-09-18-command-design-pattern.md

 command.execute();
 ```

 Command can support parameters by passing them as constructor arguments.
+Essentially, function arguments become constructor arguments, which are part of the Command instance's state to be referenced when the Command instance is subsequently executed.

 Here's a more generalized version of the HelloWorld above, but this version prints any String:
 ```java
 class Printer implements Command {
     private final String text;